-Labor Day Weekend — the last of summer’s three big holiday weekends — is just a week away.
-And while it’s not the end of the outdoor season (see last week’s blog for ideas on how to extend it), it is one of the last big outdoor weekends for entertaining — even if we have to gather wearing masks etc.
+Labor Day Weekend — the last of summer’s three big holiday weekends — is just about two weeks away.
+And while it’s not the end of the outdoor season, it is one of the final big outdoor weekends for entertaining — even if we have to gather wearing masks etc.

-So if you are hosting an event, you might want to make it extra special by adding pops of plant color around your deck or patio.
+In order to make your outdoor area extra special for Labor Day, how about adding pops of plant color around your deck or patio.
 Even if you’re not hosting a party yourself, but are attending someone else’s, a refreshed plantings allows you to create a special hostess gift, like a bouquet from your very own garden.

 As for which ones to look out for, she agrees with Deck and Patio that the beautiful Honorine Jobert Anemone (aka Windflower) with its bright yellow heart is a great choice to add mid-to-late August.
 The Windflower will bloom through October and it prefers shade-to-partial sun, and moist, well-drained soil.

 Vultaggio offered several more perennial choices.
 For example, Chelone, (aka Turtlehead).
 “This purple/red flowering plant does well in both shade and sun,” she says.

 “Sedums (the “upright” like Autumn Joy), as well as Asters, are also great choices,” she continues.
 “These prefer sun and are available in many different varieties and shades of pink and purple.”

 For a sunny yellow option, Vultaggio suggests Solidago (aka Goldenrod) which also prefers full sun.

 “I suggest getting these perennials in the ground sooner rather than later,” she continues.
 If it hasn’t rained before planting, soak the root systems thoroughly and keep them very well watered and mulched after planting.”